Skip to main content

 Educational circles nominated an apple from a fairy tale: the apple that Snow White ate, prepared just for her by the Wicked Queen.
 After eating it, Snow White fell into a deep slumber until a handsome prince came to save her, whereupon they lived happily ever after.

 The whole town voted for the Apple Award.
 The entire population of five million, including the elderly, children, tourists, and green card holders, were all eligible to vote.
 In the end, the apple from “Snow White” was crowned the winner.
 People voiced numerous opinions about the Apple Pageant, and every day the newspapers published their critiques.
 Some said that while the golden apple itself was good, it led to war, and war was definitely not good—there wasn’t one person in Fertile Soil Town who welcomed it.
 Some found William Tell’s apple to be truly worrisome: it scared the living daylights out of mothers, as the whole thing was too close a call and simply came down to a stroke of luck.
-Some declared Newton’s apple to be pretty good but noted that gravity had already existed—Newton merely discovered it but didn’t actually invent it, so it didn’t seem to be that significant a contribution to humankind, unlike electric lights, rice cookers, televisions, and videogames, all of which were comparatively more useful.
+Some declared Newton’s apple to be pretty good but noted that gravity had already existed—Newton merely discovered it but didn’t actually invent it, so it didn’t seem to be that significant a contribution to humankind, unlike electric lights, rice cookers, televisions, and video games, all of which were comparatively more useful.

 People unanimously praised the apple from “Snow White.”
 What an extraordinary apple! they said.
 If you eat it, you can avoid all disasters, and when you wake up, you’ll meet a handsome prince and thereupon live happily ever after.
 Happily ever after was the life for which each Fertile Soil Town resident yearned.

 Before long, statues of Snow White, the Seven Dwarfs, the Wicked Queen, the handsome prince, and the magic apple were unveiled in the square in front of City Hall.
 Everyone cheered, applauded, shot off fireworks, knocked back a few drinks, and feasted on apples: a wholly festive summer.
 Within a week, bookstores sold a million copies of children’s books, especially anything having to do with Snow White.
 Supermarkets sold out of applesauce.
 Young people all pinned apple brooches to their lapels.
 The elderly clutched their applewood canes.
-Women went out and about coiffed with apple hairdos sprayed red and green.
+Women went out and about coifed with apple hairdos sprayed red and green.
 Adults filled out membership forms to join the new Apple Club, an Apple MasterCard tucked in every pocket.

 Only one person sat motionless beneath an apple tree, waiting to finally see an apple flying toward the sky, in order to confirm that the Earth had lost its gravitational pull.